 - James Ruddock was married in 1810.

-This is the largest group of R1b matching donors.
-There is a variety of earliest known
+This is a large group of R1b matching donors.
+There are a variety of earliest known

 ancestors including immigrants to America from two locations in Germany.
 Other donors